ToshioCP/Gtk4-tutorial/gfm/sec24.md

 ### What does flex do?

 Flex creates lexical analyzer from flex source file.
-Flex source file is a text file and its syntactic rule will be explained later.
+Flex source file is a text file.
+Its syntactic rule will be explained later.
 Generated lexical analyzer is a C source file.
 It is also called scanner.
 It reads a text file, which is a source file of a program language, and gets variable names, numbers and symbols.